guillaume-be/guillaume-be.github.io/_posts/2021-08-26-byte_pair_encoding.md

 }
 ```

 A symbol contains information related to the start and end byte positions of the sub-token.
-This is lighter than working with string slices (or significantly faster than string clones) and convenient for the operations we expect on `Symbols` (merges and lookups).
+This is lighter than working with string slices (and significantly faster than string clones).
+It is also convenient for the operations we expect on `Symbols` (merges and lookups).
 We will not manipulate `Symbols` on their own, but rather work on a collection of `Symbols`.
-The naive implementation, looping over the list of symbols indicates a Rust `Vec` may be an appropriate structure to use:
+The naive implementation, looping over the list of symbols indicates a Rust `Vec` may be appropriate:

 ```rust
 pub struct SymbolArray {